-- Add support for multiple languages to give the best search experience to any visitor.
+- Add support for multiple languages to give the best search experience to any visitor worldwide.

 Embed product listings in the search bar

 Embedded product listings work great for encouraging clicks through search because they provide visual confirmation that the shopper has found the product they’re looking for.

 But that’s not all: our own data tells us users are twice as likely to convert on products they’ve clicked from embedded product listings.